 Enjoy a recital featuring Fr.
-Seán Duggan, OSB, a concert pianist and Benedictine monk, who has performed the complete Bach keyboard works eight times.
+Seán Duggan, OSB, a concert pianist and Benedictine monk, who will perform the works of Bach...from memory!
 Fr.
 Duggan is currently teaching at SUNY Fredonia.
 Don’t miss your chance to hear him perform in Michigan on the Cranbrook House 1929 Steinway & Sons Concert Grand Piano!

 Doors open at 2:45pm.

 The recital will run approximately 45 to 60 minutes.

 Admission includes a $15 tax-deductible donation to the Cranbrook House & Gardens Auxiliary Endowment Fund.